Introduction

 Loamy, sandy soil with a pH between 5.5 and 7.5 is best for papaya cultivation.
 Alluvial soil along waterways offers an alternative environment for growth.
 Despite their shallow roots, papaya trees need deep soil that drains well.
 Papaya should be planted in areas that are protected from the wind, or windbreaks should be planted on the perimeter of the land.

-Papaya cultivation is suitable in tropical and sub-tropical regions at altitudes up to 600m above sea level.
-Warm weather favors the development of the crop.
-High humidity is desired for growth, while drier conditions are favorable for ripening.
+Papaya cultivation is suitable in tropical and sub-tropical regions at altitudes up to 600 m above sea level.
+Warm weather favours the development of the crop.
+High humidity is desired for growth, while drier conditions are favourable for ripening.
 Strong winds are detrimental to the crop due to their shallow roots.